SushmitaSingh96/GraphRAG_Evaluation/README.md

-This repository contains the steps used to run the LLM and embedding model in a HPC cluster, the commands that were used and the final project report.
-The goal of this proejct was to evaluate graphRAG an open source RAG (Retrieval Augmented Generation) framework from Microsoft on German legal tax data.
+This repository contains the steps used to run the LLM and embedding model in a HPC cluster, the commands that were used to set the environment and the final project report.
+The goal of this proejct was to evaluate graphRAG an open source RAG (Retrieval Augmented Generation) framework from Microsoft, on German legal tax data.

 ### 1. Login to cluster front end